-If you have a Client that is genuinely:
+If you have a client that is:

-On your ‘mind’ all the time (consuming your thoughts)
+- On your ‘mind’ all the time (consuming your thoughts)

-Getting you in a negative state (through constant dealings with them)
+- Getting you in a negative state (through constant dealings with them)

-Making your life a misery (from the moment you wake up in the morning)…
+- Making your life a misery (from the moment you wake up in the morning)

 We all breath, live, stop breathing and die.